-There are over 300 species of octopus today and none of them thankfully are on the endangered species list.
+There are more than 300 species of octopuses, and thankfully none of them are on the endangered species list.
 There are currently no laws regarding keeping a pet octopus and you don't need a permit in any states.
 However, you may have trouble keeping one if you live in an apartment or condominium.
 Many buildings have strict rules about tank size and you cannot keep them in a small tank.

 What Species of Octopus Are Kept as Pets?

 Many species of octopus are unsuitable as pets, either due to their size or the fact that they can be toxic to humans.
-For example the blue-ringed octopus emits a dangerous venom when it bites that cannot be cured.
+For example, the blue-ringed octopus emits a dangerous venom when it bites that cannot be cured.
 There are a few species of octopus that are safe and commonly sold as pets.
-These include the:
+These include:

-- Algae octopus can live in a tank of a minimum size of 50 gallons.
+- Algae octopus: The algae octopus can live in a tank that is a minimum of 50 gallons.
 It's known for being active, even during the day when other species are more likely to hide.
 The algae octopus needs an average water temperature of 78 degrees Fahrenheit.

-- Atlantic pygmy octopus is one of the smallest species and they will grow to about five-and-a-half inches long (three inches of which will be their arms).
+- Atlantic pygmy octopus: This is one of the smallest species and they will grow to about 5½ inches long (3 inches of which will be their arms).
 They are a good choice for a beginner as they have the smallest tank size needs.
-They need to have excellent hiding spots as they can be shy.
+They need to have excellent hiding spots, as they can be shy.
 They also have been observed playing and can be a fun octopus to watch.

-- California two-spot octopus is one of the most popular pet octopus species.
-It has arms that can grow as long as 23 inches, with a mantle up to seven inches.
+- California two-spot octopus: One of the most popular pet octopus species, it has arms that can grow as long as 23 inches, with a mantle up to 7 inches.
 The minimum tank size for this octopus is 50 gallons.
 This species is also called the bimac.
-They require a water temperature of around 59° to 72° degrees Fahrenheit.
+They require a water temperature of around 59 to 72 degrees Fahrenheit.
 They are thought to be one of the "friendlier" types of octopus that are kept as pets.

-- Caribbean dwarf octopus is a smaller octopus that can live in a 30 gallon tank.
-This species has a short lifespan in captivity of about eight to 10 months.
-They require a tank that has water around 74° to 76° degrees Fahrenheit.
+- Caribbean dwarf octopus: This is a smaller octopus that can live in a 30-gallon tank.
+This species has a short lifespan in captivity of about 8 to 10 months.
+They require a tank that has water around 74 to 76 degrees Fahrenheit.

-- Caribbean reef octopus needs a tank of at least 50 to 75 gallons with an average water temperature of 78° degrees Fahrenheit.
+- Caribbean reef octopus: The Caribbean reef needs a tank of at least 50 to 75 gallons with an average water temperature of 78 degrees Fahrenheit.
 This is another species considered friendly and suitable as a pet.

-- Common octopus can be as small as 12 inches long or as big as 24 to 36 inches.
+- Common octopus: These can be as small as 12 inches long or as big as 24 to 36 inches.
 It will need a tank that is a minimum of 50 gallons.
-This species has been the one used most often by researchers.
+This species has been used most often by researchers.

-- East Pacific red octopus, or ruby octopus, is on the small side and can live in a smaller aquarium.
-An adult will weigh around five ounces and will be about 20 inches long overall.
-Since they come from the colder waters of the Pacific, they need an average water temperature of around 60° to 65° degrees Fahrenheit.
+- East Pacific red octopus or ruby octopus: They are on the small side and can live in a smaller aquarium.
+An adult will weigh around 5 ounces and will be about 20 inches long overall.
+Since they come from the colder waters of the Pacific, they need an average water temperature of around 60 to 65 degrees Fahrenheit.

 Care of a Pet Octopus